Gluten Free Peach Cobbler

 • Make sure your vegetable shortening is at room temperature for easy mixing

 • I would not recommend using Gluten Free All Purpose flour for this recipe.
-The flavor of All purpose flour is more suited for savory dishes or breads.
+Use a 1-to-1 baking blend.

 Nutrition Facts